WHAT'S NEW????

 As the stock market crashes on October 29, 1929, Oliver Nordmark fears for his job at the silk mill.
 When his nightmare comes true and the mill shuts down, Oliver is hesitant to allow his wife, Estella, to take a job at the local coffee shop.
 When he finally gives in, with tragic results, Oliver and his six young children struggle to survive as the Great Depression takes its grip on the country.

 PEANUT BUTTER FOR CUPCAKES is the true story of the Nordmark children.
-Their father, Oliver Nordmark, is the subject of the author’s first two books, FLY LITTLE BIRD, FLY! and BEYOND THE ORPHAN TRAIN.
+Their father, Oliver Nordmark, is the subject of the author’s book, Orphan Train To Kansas.
 Find out what lies ahead for May, Bud, Margaret, Oliver Jr., Jim, and Benny as they learn their life lessons from a father who never had a parent of his own.
 Life with Oliver is full of fun and adventure one minute, but marked with poverty and abandonment the next.
 A story that will leave you with a deeper understanding of what life was like during the 1930’s, and how “boys will be boys” even in the hardest of times!

 "Engaging, informative and educational, Peanut Butter For Cupcakes brings alive the life and times of one of the most difficult periods of U.S. history.
 Unlike standard history text, or those big biographical tomes typical of books covering the Great Depression, author Donna Aviles delivers a story written to capture the heart and soul of the reader."